Skip to content

 alt

-Being able to prospectively differentiate economic value among different resource pools and hardware models — from new, leading-edge hardware to existing inventory — is essential information in order to deploy hardware to its highest economic utility over its service life and thereby minimize total cost.
+Being able to prospectively differentiate economic value among different resource pools and hardware models — from newly available hardware versus existing inventory — is essential information in order to deploy hardware to its highest economic utility over its service life and thereby minimize total cost.
 Zypr enables this by:

 • Identifying and evaluating the many combinatorial ways by which a pool's resource compositional mix may evolve over time.